Caleydo/caleydo.github.io/_tools/upset.md

 UpSet is focused on creating task-driven aggregates, communicating the size and properties of aggregates and intersections, and a duality between the visualization of the elements in a dataset and their set membership.
 UpSet visualizes set intersections in a matrix layout.
 The matrix layout enables the effective representation of associated data, such as the number of elements in the aggregates and intersections, as well as additional summary statistics.

 Sorting according to various measures enables a task-driven analysis of relevant intersections and aggregates.
 The elements represented in the sets and their associated attributes are visualized in a separate view.
 Queries based on containment in specific intersections, aggregates, or driven by attribute filters are propagated between both views.
 UpSet also introduces several advanced visual encodings and interaction methods to overcome the problems of varying scales and to address scalability.

+To get an idea of what UpSet is about, you can watch this 30-second video:

+{% include video.html key="2014_infovis_upset_video_preview" %}

 ## Why UpSet?